Electrodynamics of Vortices in Quasi-2D Scalar Bose-Einstein Condensates: Introduction

 \section{Introduction}

 Topological defects are ubiquitous in physics.
 A symmetry-breaking second-order phase transition generally leads to the formation of topological defects that can be classified according to the topology of the vacuum manifold using homotopy groups \cite{Kibble1976,KIBBLE1980,Zurek1985,zurek1993cosmic,delCampo2014,Mermin1979,Manton2004,Kawaguchi2012}.
-This classification identifies different kinds of defects such as kinks, vortices, domain walls, skyrmions, etc. Among them, $U(1)$ vortices describe point-like singularities of a complex scalar field with quantized circulation.
-Their occurrence in Bose-Einstein condensates (BEC) indicates their superfluid character \cite{Fetter01}.
+This classification identifies different kinds of defects such as kinks, vortices, domain walls, skyrmions, etc. Among them, $U(1)$ vortices describe pointlike singularities of a complex scalar field with quantized circulation \cite{nelson2002defects}.
+Their occurrence in Bose-Einstein condensates (BEC) indicates their superfluid character \cite{Fetter01,pethick}.
 In such context, they can be created spontaneously by driving the transition from a normal fluid to a superfluid (e.g., by a thermal quench), as theoretically analyzed \cite{Zeng2023,thudiyangal2024} and experimentally demonstrated \cite{Weiler08,Chomaz2015,Goo2021,Goo2022}.
-An alternative mechanism to create vortices involves rotating the superfluid cloud, pumping angular momentum in the system \cite{Abo01,Fetter09}.
+An alternative mechanism to create vortices involves rotating the normal cloud \cite{Haljan2001} or the superfluid cloud, pumping angular momentum in the system \cite{Abo01,Fetter09}.
 Vortices in degenerate ultracold gases can also be produced by phase imprinting \cite{Matthews99,Leanhardt02,Brachmann11}, by merging independent BEC \cite{Scherer07}, by stirring laser beams \cite{Madison00,Raman01,Damski2002,Henn09,Gauthier2019}, or by making superfluid flow pass an obstacle \cite{Neely10}.
 Progress in manipulating and controlling ultracold gases makes it possible to design arbitrary patterns of vortices in a BEC sample \cite{Neely2024}.

 Vortex-vortex interactions are known to scale logarithmically with the inter-vortex distance within some approximations.
-In the limit of a homogeneous BEC number density, excluding the core region of each vortex, an ensemble of static vortices in a non-rotating quasi-two-dimensional (quasi-2D) scalar BEC without dissipation can be mathematically regarded as a 2D Coulomb gas; see, e.g., Ref. \cite{nelson2002defects}.
+In the limit of a homogeneous BEC number density, excluding the core region of each vortex, an ensemble of static vortices in a nonrotating quasi-two-dimensional (quasi-2D) scalar BEC without dissipation can be mathematically regarded as a 2D Coulomb gas \cite{nelson2002defects}.